evilcyber.com

 There are two things you should avoid when barbell shopping: hollow barbells and those you assemble from pieces.

-I’m not sure if sets like this one are sold anywhere else but Germany, but should you encounter them, be aware that being screwed together is practically a built-in weakness in these barbells and they usually can’t handle more than 110 lbs (50 kg).
+I’m not sure if sets like this one you find outside of Germany, but should you encounter them, be aware that being screwed together is practically a built-in weakness in these barbells.
+They usually can’t handle more than 110 lbs (50 kg).

 Hollow bars you normally only get with cheap dumbbells, but I have seen at least one e-z curl bar of that ilk.
 They usually handle even less weight than the kits above and trying to clamp spring locks on them often ends in disaster.
 Jupiter knows if someone actually sells full-blown hollow barbells, but you just may want to make sure what you buy is solid, if you see a price for a barbell that seems like a steal.